The Private Equity Review: Italy

 Distribution waterfalls almost invariably follow the European 'fund-as-a-whole' model with an 8 per cent hurdle rate and a 20 per cent carried interest (with a catch-up mechanism).
-The greater bargaining power of investors after the financial crisis has resulted in tougher and more protracted negotiations putting certain traditional fund terms under pressure.
+The greater bargaining power acquired by investors in the past decade has resulted in tougher and more protracted negotiations putting certain traditional fund terms under pressure.
 Escrow and clawback provisions are more frequently negotiated to ensure effective protection against the risk of paying excess carry to the manager or members of its team.
 Given the small size of most local funds, average management fees continue to be 2 per cent of commitments during the investment period and 2 per cent of invested capital net of write-offs thereafter.
 However, rebates are frequently negotiated with investors making large commitments, particularly investors joining a fund at first closing.
 Extensions of a fund's investment period or term require the consent of a majority in interest of investors (less frequently of the advisory committee), and during such extensions investors normally expect to pay lower fees.
 The commitment a manager and its affiliates are typically requested to make to a fund is around 2 per cent of total commitments although individual arrangements may vary depending on a number of factors.
 No-fault remedies sought by investors often include, in addition to the removal of the manager, a right to trigger an early termination of the investment period or an early liquidation of the fund.
 However, these latter remedies tend to be pushed back by managers in exchange for other concessions.
-Key manager provisions attract much more attention than in the past, also as a consequence of some breakaways of senior team members of established fund managers in recent years.
+Key manager provisions attract much more attention than in the past.
 Triggers are generally becoming stricter and unresolved key manager events are often treated as cause for a removal of the manager (with limited exceptions depending on the nature of the event and with partially different economic implications).
 The definition of cause and the carve-outs in the exculpation and indemnification provisions have become other areas of more intense negotiation.

 Side letters are commonly issued to address investor-specific needs or requests, including seats on the advisory committee, co-investment opportunities and particular information or assistance requirements.
 Most-favoured nation clauses are recurring provisions in side letters.
 As the governing rules of a fund prevail over conflicting terms contained in side letters, care should be taken in determining whether (or subject to what conditions) a particular matter can be dealt with through a side letter.